Canada’s War on Photography

 Are they stupid?

-If a photographer really is taking pictures in a location that has no particular interest, don’t call police, call the local photography school and have them rush over an instructor.
+If a photographer really is taking pictures in “a location that has no particular interest”, don’t call police, call the local photography school and have them rush over a photo instructor.

 What is “an unusually long time”?
 Photographers will stand (okay, maybe they’ll sit) for hours waiting for the right light or right situation.
 I’ve stood in one public location for two hours waiting for the right moment to happen.
 I’ve wandered (and even wondered) for hours in a location looking and waiting for pictures.